neurobin/MT7630E/README.md

     Some patches for extended kernel support are taken from https://github.com/benjarobin/MT7630E

 **Note:** Even though the original source was taken from kuba-moo, it no longer resembles that of the original.
 If you want to apply a patch that works with other sources, be ware that the line number and content may or may not match i.e you will have to be careful applying patches.

+# Pull Requests

+Please do all pull requests against the master branch.
+The default (`release`) branch is for releases only.